How To Find Wood And Furniture Manufacturers In Vietnam // Ultimate Guide

 Forest Stewardship Council in Vietnam

 Vietnam is a forested country, so there is no shortage of wood.
 Many plantation and wood suppliers in the country can harvest wood sustainably and have FCS Certification.
-The Forest Stewardship Council makes the name of all certificate holders public in an easily searchable database, which you can view here: https://info.fsc.org/certificate.php#result.
+The Forest Stewardship Council makes the names of all certificate holders public in an easily searchable database, which you can view here: https://info.fsc.org/certificate.php#result.

 Vietnam and the EU Regulations